Make a bird nest using recycled materials with your kids the next time you have a couple of hours free.

 - Recycled materials.
 We cut up strips of newspaper, shredded paper and left over material from the sewing box.

-How to make a life-sized bird nest
+How to make a bird nest using recycled materials

 Check out the fun we had!